Pearls Before Swine (comics): The Crocodiles

 The Zeeba Zeeba Eata Fraternity is an all-crocodile fraternity that lives next door to Zebra.
 They consistently make attempts to kill and eat Zebra but, despite believing themselves to be capable hunters, the crocodiles always undermine their schemes due to their collective stupidity.
 The crocodiles' plans generally culminate with them killing each other instead; dozens of crocodiles have died over the strip's run.
 The crocodiles' plans are often elaborate and convoluted, but even so, they never successfully conceal the fact that their ultimate goal is to capture and eat Zebra.
 Because of their large numbers and short lifespans, most crocodiles do not have individual personalities outside of their schemes.

 The crocodiles are known for their distinctive speech pattern; Pastis represents their speech with lowercase letters and phonetic spelling.
 They also pronounce some words in nonstandard ways, such as referring to Zebra as "zeeba" and themselves as "crockydiles".
 They often begin scenes with the catch phrase "Hullooo, zeeba neighba!"
-In describing the origin of the crocodiles' speech, Pastis has stated, "My inspiration was probably from a Saturday Night Live skit that had Tarzan and Frankenstein trying to talk [to each other]."
+In describing the origin of the crocodiles' speech, Pastis has stated his "inspiration was probably from a Saturday Night Live skit that had Tarzan and Frankenstein trying to talk [to each other]."
 More intelligent crocodiles, such as Larry's wife and son, usually speak standard English rather than using the crocodiles' register.

 Larry, Patty and Junior

 Larry (born February 16, 1969), his beehive-sporting wife Patty, and their son Junior, are a family of crocodiles who live near Zebra and the Zeeba Zeeba Eata fraternity house.
 Though "Larry" was originally one of the stock names that Pastis gave to the Zeeba Zeeba Eata crocodiles, he is now largely uninvolved with the fraternity.

 Pastis describes Larry as "dumb like Pig, but mean-spirited and rude".
 Larry is also egotistical and defensive about his hunting abilities; he tries to portray himself as a skilled hunter and provider, but to keep up this impression, he frequently perpetrates schemes such as claiming fast food products to be zebra meat.
 Larry also holds old-fashioned views on gender roles, which frequently leads to tension in his marriage.
 Larry is also hostile and dismissive of most authority figures.
 Despite his negative attitudes toward most people, Larry has sincere love for his son, and the two have a close relationship.
+Pastis says this could be "his only redeeming feature".

 Patty is far more intelligent than Larry, and is very critical of her husband's idiocy and self-centeredness.

 Junior is a studious and highly intelligent young crocodile; he is also a pacifist and a vegetarian, as he thinks that killing wildlife is immoral.
 Junior is often frustrated by his father's stupidity, though he generally receives it in good humor; similarly, Larry is often confused by Junior's pacifist beliefs.

 Junior has gradually aged over the course of the strip, and is currently a college student.